barrysir/stepmania-parsing-code/README.md

 ### **[Check out the wiki!](https://github.com/barrysir/smparser/wiki)**

 The bits of Stepmania's source code related to simfile parsing, made to compile standalone.
-Good if you need perfectly accurate file parsing.
+Good if you need accurate parsing.

 Still WIP, not all functions work, sorry about that.
+Check out the "Quirks" section of this readme if you're having problems or let me know.

 I'm not a C++ programmer, I've probably made some weird choices while making this library, if you find anything that could be improved let me know.